MiraBellierr/wa-automate/README.md

 OPEN_AI_KEY=
 ```

-To Start this project, run the following command:
+To start this project, run the following command:

 ```sh
 node .